 We delegate the responsibility for integrating shareholder engagement in the investment management process and making any necessary decisions to the asset managers we’ve outsourced to.
 We take into account the capability of asset managers to vote on our behalf as part of the manager selection process, and this is also formally delegated to them in the contract between them and us.

-Although we outsource investment management to a number of asset managers, Aberdeen Standard Investments is our largest strategic partner.
+Although we outsource investment management to a number of asset managers, abrdn is our largest strategic partner.
 They’re committed to good stewardship.

 You can find information about their engagement and voting policies here: